-- Currently, smart mapping is intended for use with Map Viewer and configurable apps.
-At this time, some ArcGIS apps don't support the following smart mapping options: heat maps, counts and amounts when Classify Data is unchecked, multiple attributes, or per-feature transparency.
+- At this time, some ArcGIS apps don't support the following smart mapping options: heat maps, counts and amounts when Classify Data is unchecked, multiple attributes, or per-feature transparency.
 When styling maps targeted for an ArcGIS app, consider these limitations.
 For example, if your organization views maps in an app that doesn't fully support smart mapping, you could style income data using colors with natural breaks classification.

 - If you save your style changes to a hosted feature layer item after applying the Heat Map style, Types and Size (Polygons) style, or Continuous Timeline styles, or if the date field is configured for Types, you cannot use the layer to publish a hosted tile layer.